Python-PyQt/PyQt6-Docs/descriptions/QtCore/QXmlStreamReader-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_xml_qxmlstream.py
     :lines: 54-62

-:sip:ref:`~PyQt6.QtCore.QXmlStreamReader` is a well-formed XML 1.0 parser that does *not* include external parsed entities.
-As long as no error occurs, the application code can thus be assured, that
+:sip:ref:`~PyQt6.QtCore.QXmlStreamReader` is a non-validating, forward-only XML 1.0 parser for well-formed documents.
+It does *not* process external parsed entities or perform DTD validation.
+As long as no error occurs, the application can rely on the following guarantees:

-* the data provided by the stream reader satisfies the W3C's criteria for well-formed XML,
+* The XML content satisfies the W3C's criteria for well-formed XML 1.0

-* tokens are provided in a valid order.

-Unless :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` raises an error, it guarantees the following:

-* All tags are nested and closed properly.

-* References to internal entities have been replaced with the correct replacement text.
+* References to internal entities are replaced with the correct replacement text.

-* Attributes have been normalized or added according to the internal subset of the :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD`.
+* Attributes are normalized or added according to the internal :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD` subset.

+* Tokens are provided in the correct order for a well-formed document.

-* Tokens of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument` happen before all others, aside from comments and processing instructions.
+* A :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument` token (if present) appears before all other elements, aside from comments and processing instructions.

-* At most one DOCTYPE element (a token of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD`) is present.

-* If present, the DOCTYPE appears before all other elements, aside from :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument`, comments and processing instructions.
+* At most one DOCTYPE element (a token of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD`) is present, and if so, it appears before any other content (aside from :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument`, comments, and processing instructions).

 In particular, once any token of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartElement`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EndElement`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.Characters`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EntityReference` or :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EndDocument` is seen, no tokens of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument` or DTD will be seen.
 If one is present in the input stream, out of order, an error is raised.